SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Datasets and Preprocessing

 \subsection{Reproducibility and bookkeeping}

-We fix three seeds $\{13, 17, 23\}$; all splits and corruptions are deterministically generated per seed.
-Dev/test leakage is prevented by constructing streams from the held-out dev (for threshold selection) and the official test (for final reporting).
-Per-example metrics are stored to enable 1{,}000$\times$ bootstrap CIs.
+We run three random seeds $\{13,17,23\}$ and generate all splits and corruption streams deterministically per seed.
+Dev/test leakage is prevented by performing any threshold selection, calibration, or operating-point tuning exclusively on the dev split (or dev streams), while the official test split is used only for final reporting.
+We store per-example metrics and uncertainty scores to enable nonparametric uncertainty estimates, reporting 1{,}000$\times$ bootstrap confidence intervals where appropriate.